PC and Software Recommendations

 External Mouse.
 If you want help from supervisors, etc. during lab and exercises, you need to have an external mouse!

-Built-in (or external) Web Camera (for Teams/Zoom)
+Built-in (or external) Web Camera (for Microsoft Teams/Zoom)

-Headphones with microphone (for Teams/Zoom)
+Headphones with microphone (for Microsoft Teams/Zoom)

 Note!
 You can find cheap PCs (<8K NOK) with the requirements specified above, but it is recommended that you put some extra money into your computer.
 A computer of high quality will last longer and you will have less trouble with it.
 Afterall, you will use it 24/7 and it should last 3-5 years.